NethermindEth/Forta-Agents/README.md

 ## Agent List

-- Unusual amount of gas used.
+- **Multi Gas Threshold**: Detect unusual amount of gas used.
+- **Anomalous Tx Value**: Detect transactions that is being used very high tx value.